 Networking - configuration¶

-Unfortunately, configuring networking on a Unix system if it doesn't work out of the box is very hard and frustrating, like every other operating system.
+Unfortunately, configuring networking on a Unix system if it doesn't work out of the box is very hard and frustrating, like any operating system.
 With any luck it'll work out of the box.

 ifconfig- "interface config".
 The main tool to configure network interfaces.